UK renewables generated more electricity than gas this winter

 Renewably-produced electricity this winter has displaced more than a third of the UK’s entire annual gas demand for power generation, the analysts said.

-Without it, the UK would have had to burn more gas which would have potentially increased net gas imports by more than 22%, including gas imported via pipeline.
+Without it, the UK would have had to burn more gas which would have potentially increased net gas imports by more than 22 per cent, including gas imported via pipeline.

 Jess Ralston, head of energy at ECIU, said: “We’re seeing the old electricity system give way to the new, with renewables becoming the backbone and displacing more and more gas.